FixedEffects/InteractiveFixedEffectModels.jl/README.md

 This problem corresponds to factor models, generalized according to two dimensions:

-- Beyond factors and loadings, the package also allows linear regressors .
+- The package also allows to add linear regressors beyon factors and loadings.
 This corresponds to the Bai (2009) linear model with interactive fixed effect.

-- In a usual PCA, there is one and only one observation per combination idxtime.
-This package allows to estimate models with multiple observations by combination (for instance group level factors) or missing combinations (as in the Netflix problem, with ratings by user x movies).
+- This package allows to estimate models with multiple observations by combination id x time (for instance group level factors) or missing combinations (as in the Netflix problem, with ratings by user x movies).

-Threee minimization methods
+Threee minimization methods are available:
 - `:gauss_seidel` (corresponds to coordinate gradient descent)
 - `:levenberg_marquardt`
 - `:dogleg`